 Concord Academy prepares students for success after high school through an individualized transition program.
 Throughout high school, students are immersed in authentic learning opportunities with the goal of increasing their levels of competence and confidence in life skills and job-readiness skills in both school-based experiences and real-world settings.

 An emphasis on readiness for life after Concord includes individualized transition plans for all high school students.
-Transition services assist our students in preparing for the future.
-We strive to help our students understand their disabilities and learn self-advocacy skills, and better prepare for the future.
+Transition services help our students understand their disabilities, learn practical self-advocacy skills, and better prepare for the future.

-All high school students have a customized transition plan, developed as part of the IEP process, outlining how they will explore their own path to a post-secondary placement.
+All high school students have a customized transition plan, developed as part of the ILP process, outlining their path to potential post-secondary placements.

 Job Simulation Lab

 Our job simulation lab helps students discover their interests and aptitudes.
 Students development is monitored as they progress through levels of difficulty in five career domains.